Twinky-kms/scripts/README.md

-# install-scripts
+# scripts

-A collection of set up scripts meant to speed up new server setup!
+A collection of scripts I use.